-By Mario Pezzini, Director of the OECD Development Centre and Special Advisor to the OECD Secretary-General on Development
+By Mario Pezzini, former Director of the OECD Development Centre and Special Advisor to the OECD Secretary-General on Development

 Learn more about this timely topic at the upcoming

 The launch this week in Addis Ababa of the new flagship joint report Africa’s Development Dynamics 2018 alongside the African Union Commission reflects a fundamental commitment to an ongoing conversation on Africa, with Africa and for Africa.
 Thus, we did more than unveil a report on paper about the challenges of growth, jobs and inequalities.
 What we are also doing is strengthening an inclusive platform for policy dialogue on how best to turn Africa’s own vision and strategy for its development as captured in the African Union’s ambitious Agenda 2063 into reality and practice.
 And it is a platform in which we envision engaging with and involving more and more diverse actors to tap their expertise and add their perspectives to drafting future editions of our joint analysis.

 Africa’s growth was the second highest in the world at 4.6% between 2000 and 2016.
 Prospects for more resilient growth are fuelled by at least two key factors.
 One factor is the surge in private consumption, which has now reached 3.5 percentage points of GDP annually over 2009 to 2016.
 This is higher than Latin America and the Caribbean and comparable to the level in China and other developing Asian countries.
 The emerging middle class is growing and expecting more; it increased from 108 million people in 1990 to 247 million in 2013, underpinned by rapid urban growth and better education.
 The other factor is capital accumulation, which has quickly accelerated to an average of 6.6% between 2009 and 2016.
 This is at a level similar to Asia at about 7% and largely overtaking the level in Latin America and the Caribbean of around 2%.